 Children are aware of these expectations and if they don’t meet them, they see themselves as a disappointment.

-Tip: Let go of the judgments you have of yourself!
+INSTEAD: Let go of the judgments you have of yourself!

 If you get rid of the judgments for what you haven’t been able to create in your life, you won’t project them on to your kids.
 This actually allows them to create more.